dotnet/android/Documentation/guides/OneDotNetSingleProject.md

 when (and if) they are removed from project templates.

 The concepts for a Xamarin "single project" go much beyond this.
-This document is a starting point for what needs to go in the .NET Android and Apple SDKs, while much of the remaining features would be in the Xamarin.Forms/MAUI MSBuild targets.
+This document is a starting point for what needs to go in the .NET for Android and Apple SDKs, while much of the remaining features would be in the MAUI MSBuild targets.

-For starters, we can add the following MSBuild properties to the Xamarin.Android and Xamarin.iOS/Mac SDKs:
+For starters, we can add the following MSBuild properties to the .NET for Android and .NET for iOS/etc. SDKs:

 * `$(ApplicationId)` maps to `/manifest/@package` and
   `CFBundleIdentifier`